-- Development of a targeted monitoring programme aimed at following both the 2017 injection plume still present in the area around the injection well prior to the 2019 injection trial, and the hydraulic and water quality response to the 2019 injection trial. - 2) Technical review of the MAR infrastructure, including river abstraction, well head, filtering system, injection well and various controls, and providing recommendations for system upgrade and operational procedures.
-These upgrades were commissioned by GDC and completed between April and June 2019. - 3) Routinely assess if the monitoring data and information collected prior to, during and after the injection trials indicate any adverse environmental effects, and whether changes to the monitoring programme were required.
+- 1) Development of a targeted monitoring programme aimed at following both the 2017 injection plume still present in the area around the injection well prior to the Stage 2 injection trial, and the hydraulic and water quality response to the 2019 and 2020 injection periods. - 2) Technical review of the MAR infrastructure, including river abstraction, well head, filtering system, injection well and various controls, and providing recommendations for system upgrade and operational procedures.
+These upgrades were commissioned by GDC and completed between April and June 2019. - 3) Routinely assess if the monitoring data and information collected prior to, during and after the injection periods indicate any adverse environmental effects, and whether changes to the monitoring programme were required.
 This includes a review of both the hydraulic response from the injection trials and the hydrogeochemical processes that govern the water quality response.
-The compliance of the 2019 injection trial with the conditions on the resource consent was also assessed. - 4) Review the Poverty Bay Flat groundwater system including groundwater level and groundwater quality trends.
+The compliance of the 2019 and 2020 injection trials with the conditions on the resource consent was also assessed. - 4) Review the Poverty Bay Flat groundwater system, including groundwater level and groundwater quality trends.
 Based on this and on results from the targeted injection plume monitoring, Golder improved the Gisborne groundwater model to make it more suitable for long-term prediction of groundwater level and water quality improvement from implementation of MAR solutions. - 5) Identify the key considerations for the development of a full-scale MAR system in Gisborne.
 This includes the assessment of the aquifer response characteristics to injection of river water and expected trends for the overall groundwater quality and levels to be considered for the development of a full-scale MAR system.

-Golder has prepared this report for GDC to present the results of Stage 2 of the Gisborne MAR pilot project, and present options and considerations for future MAR developments in Gisborne.
+Golder has prepared this report for GDC to present the results of Stage 1 and 2 injection trials of the Gisborne MAR pilot project, which encompasses three periods of River water injection during in 2017, 2019 and 2020, and present options and considerations for future MAR developments in Gisborne.